RFA Abbeydale: Career

-In May 1943 she was assigned to Operation Husky, the allied invasion of Sicily.
+In May 1943 she was assigned to Operation Husky, the Allied invasion of Sicily.
 On 18 June 1943 Abbeydale sailed from Gibraltar bound for Alexandria in Convoy XTG 2.
-On 27 June 1943 she was torpedoed by U-73 off the Algerian coast.
+On 27 June 1943 she was torpedoed by off the Algerian coast.
 There were no fatalities, but Abbeydale was severely damaged, breaking in two.
 HMS Salvestor towed the damaged vessel to Algiers, with both parts later towed to Taranto dockyard, the aft section arriving on 14 October 1944 and the fore section on 18 October 1944.
 Work to reunite the halves did not begin until 30 May 1945, and the repaired Abbeydale did not return to service until June 1946.

 Postwar, Abbeydale spent most of her time sailing between the UK, the Persian Gulf, Indian Ocean and the Pacific, with occasional visits to the Caribbean.
 On 19 June 1954, while sailing from Finnart to the Persian Gulf, she was involved in a collision with the British steamer Charles Dickens at Aden.
 The Charles Dickens struck the moored Abbeydale while attempting to berth, with both vessels sustaining some damage.
 On 18 September 1959 Abbeydale was laid up at Devonport, and was put up for sale on 5 July 1960.
 She was sold on 11 August 1960 to British Iron & Steel Corporation for scrapping, and on 4 September 1960 arrived under tow from the tug Campaigner at Thos.
 W. Ward breakers' yards at Barrow-in-Furness.
 Her scrapping began on 14 September 1960.